corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Integrate underlying game change - SALVAGER and SHROUDWALKER species classes do not use gender
     * Reduce duplicated AI-weight code for Honored Protectors and Organic Advisors
 * 4.1.0 Minor trigger enhancement
+* 5.0.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax")
+    * Update overridden game rules with underlying game changes
+    * Update `species_rights` to override files based on changed directories in the base game
+    * Refactor events to use inline script in order to reduce code duplication (no change to functionality)

 ## Source Code